Dragonmyst/ProjectQuack/Documents/retrospective.md

 # Development Retrospective
 - Time:
   - I work during the day and was moving during the week and weekend.
 So I had to fit time in where I could.
+  - Actually create a sprint board to be able to move tasks similar to doing work at work.
 - Database on Mac:
   - I have never developed anything on my mac that required a database.
 For work I use a windows machine and SSMS.
 - Azure MySQL: